-- 60. Over and above its importance in its own right, environmental policy can make an important contribution to jobs and growth and can impact positively on important sectors such as public health and health-care costs, and social inclusion and cohesion as well as on the development of a new energy policy, including the promotion of energy security and energy efficiency. - 61.
-The European Council endorses the following lines for action: - strong promotion and diffusion of eco-innovations and environmental technologies, inter alia through the Environmental Technology Action Plan and considering setting performance targets; - following up the Montreal Climate Action Plan under the UN Framework Convention on Climate Change, preparation of options for a post-2012 arrangement without delay through constructive engagement in a broad dialogue on long-term cooperative action and at the same time through a process under the Kyoto Protocol; - review of the environmental structural indicators in order to cover the environmental dimension of the Lisbon Strategy more comprehensively; - urgent implementation of the EU objective of halting the loss of biodiversity by 2010, notably by integrating its requirements into all relevant Lisbon agenda policies and by swift presentation and discussion of the Commission communication on biodiversity; - exploration of specific actions to bring about more sustainable consumption and production patterns at EU and global level, including the development of an EU SCP Action plan, and fostering green public procurement, inter alia by promoting environmental criteria and performance targets and by examining the proposal for a Directive on the promotion of clean road transport vehicles as soon as possible; - further exploration of appropriate incentives and disincentives, and a reform of environmentally harmful subsidies with a view of gradually eliminating them.
+71. Over and above its importance in its own right, environmental policy can make an important contribution to jobs and growth and can impact positively on important sectors such as public health and health-care costs, and social inclusion and cohesion as well as on the development of a Energy Policy for Europe, including the promotion of energy security and energy efficiency.

+- 72. The European Council endorses the following lines for action: - strong promotion and diffusion of eco-innovations and environmental technologies, inter alia through the Environmental Technology Action Plan and considering setting performance targets; - following up the Montreal Climate Action Plan under the UN Framework Convention on Climate Change, preparation of options for a post-2012 arrangement consistent with meeting the 2°C objective without delay through constructive engagement in a broad dialogue on long-term cooperative action and at the same time through a process under the Kyoto Protocol; - review of the environmental structural indicators in order to cover the environmental dimension of the Strategy for jobs and growth more comprehensively and coherently; - urgent implementation of the EU objective of halting the loss of biodiversity by 2010, notably by integrating its requirements into all relevant Agenda policies and by swift presentation and discussion of the Commission communication on biodiversity; - exploration of specific actions to bring about more sustainable consumption and production patterns at EU and global level, including the development of an EU SCP Action plan, and fostering green public procurement, inter alia by promoting environmental criteria and performance targets, by examining the proposal for a Directive on the promotion of clean road transport vehicles as soon as possible and by making progress with the realization of an ambitious European source based policy; - further exploration of appropriate incentives and disincentives, and a reform of subsidies that have considerable negative effects on the environment and are incompatible with sustainable development, with a view of gradually eliminating them.